Kethsar/ytarchive/README.md

 		downloads particularly slowly as more fragments after it finish first.
 		This is only an issue when --threads >1

-		This will hopefully solve an odd edge case where os.remove() was locking up on Windows 10 without throwing an exception, effectively deadlocking the download.

 	--no-merge
 		Do not run the ffmpeg command for the downloaded streams when sigint is received.
 You will be prompted otherwise.